2026 ELECTION

 CANDIDATES

-Candidate name: Joshua C McIntosh Current position on the CITT/ICTS Board of Directors: Treasurer
+Candidate name: Debbie Richardson Current position on the CITT/ICTS Board of Directors: Director-at-Large

 Why are you interested in a position on the CITT/ICTS Board of Directors?